 The Ventura County Educators’ Hall of Fame is pleased to announce the inductees for its Class of 2016.
 The members of the Class of 2016 are as follows:

-George Woods was born in 1916 in Jerome, Arizona.
+Gordon Woods was born in 1916 in Jerome, Arizona.
 He received his bachelors degree in Animal Husbandry and masters degree in Horticulture from Cal Poly San Luis Obispo.
 He taught at Santa Paula Union High School from 1942-1975 where he became Chairman of the Agricultural Department.
 During his tenure, he took two sabbaticals.
 In 1960-61 he and his family moved to New Zealand where he taught at Palmerston North Boys High School.
 From 1967-69 he went to Thailand with a team from Cal Poly to develop college agriculture programs.

 Gordon was very committed to his profession and to his students.
 His real fame as an educator lives on in the hearts and minds of those he mentored and taught to become outstanding, contributing citizens.
 The standards and principles he instilled in the lives of those he educated reflect in their work ethics and moral dealings with their superiors, peers and subordinates.